Depression Treatment Centers For Young Adults

 What Impact Does Depression Have on “the Launch” Process?

-The Red Mountain client has often neglected critical personal needs related to their physical, emotional, and psychological well being.
+The Red Mountain student has often neglected critical personal needs related to their physical, emotional, and psychological well being.

 Along with treatment, our students are taught self-advocacy, which means standing up for themselves to rebuild those parts their self-esteem.
 Self-advocacy involves learning to: